-Dr. Gürer Karagedikli is an associate professor in the Department of History at Middle East Technical University (METU) in Ankara, where he also completed his PhD in 2017.
-For the 2018-2019 academic year, he was granted a Lady Davis Postdoctoral Research Fellowship by the Hebrew University of Jerusalem.
+Dr. Gürer Karagedikli is an Associate Professor in the Department of History at Middle East Technical University (METU) in Ankara, where he received my PhD in 2017.
+He subsequently held a Lady Davis Postdoctoral Research Fellowship at the Hebrew University of Jerusalem during the 2018–2019 academic year.

-In addition to his research, he supervises postgraduate students at METU and co-supervises a doctoral student at Erasmus University Rotterdam.
+In addition to his research, he teaches courses on Ottoman urban history and Ottoman non-Muslim communities, and he supervises postgraduate students at METU and co-supervises a doctoral student at Erasmus University Rotterdam.
 He welcomes proposals from prospective MA and PhD students interested in the social and economic history of the Ottoman Empire.

 - E-posta